Frequently Asked Questions (FAQs)

 Under this Programme, you will be offered a one-year fixed-term contract renewable for a second year by the organization which has selected you through the interview process (the usual length of assignment is two years).
 The second-year extension is subject to a performance review during the first year.
 The entry grade will be at the level P2 step 1 of the professional category for the United Nations System and at the equivalent grade for other International Organizations.

-The assessment of candidates’ qualifications is carried out by the UN/DESA Office in Rome and takes into account factors such as motivation, language skills, academic background, professional and volunteering experience, as well as the requests for posts received by the international organizations and approved by the Ministry of Foreign Affairs and International Cooperation.
+The assessment of candidates is carried out by the UN/DESA Office in Rome and takes into consideration factors such as motivation, language skills, academic background, professional and volunteering experience vis-à-vis the specific requirements of the position(s) for which candidates have applied.
 A UN Commission will undertake the final assessment and determine the list of pre-selected candidates for interview.
-Interviews and written tests will be carried out by the international organizations whose positions have been approved for sponsorship.
-They are also responsible for identifying the final selected candidate.
+Interviews and written tests will be carried out by the international organizations.
+They are solely responsible for identifying the final selected candidate.

 Prior to official recruitment, all selected candidates must participate in a mandatory induction course organized by the United Nations System Staff College.
 They will be joined by selected candidates from the JPO Programmes funded by other donor countries.
 All expenditures related to the induction course attendance will be borne by the donor Government through UN/DESA.
 The course will train participants on a variety of topics including emerging issues in the international agenda, aid coherence and effectiveness, conflict situation and analysis, negotiations, security and safety issues, communication skills, team work and collaboration, knowledge management and results-based management.